 Bizzabo is uniquely designed for medium to large professional organizations that host multiple events per year.
 The platform allows you to integrate your event registration form with your website and offers advanced statistics and analytics compared to many competitors, like Eventbrite.
 The software has integrations with over 750 platforms such as Mailchimp, Slack, Zapier, etc. But, according to some users, setting up your registration page takes more time than other event ticketing platforms.
 Also, some customers complain that it’s difficult to customize the look and feel of event pages.

-Frequently Asked Questions About The Best Online Ticketing System
+FAQs: Best Online Ticketing System

 There are several alternatives to Eventbrite.
 Online ticketing platforms like KORONA Event, TicketBud, Soapbox Engage, Ticketmaster, are all alternatives you can use in lieu of Eventbrite.